Durza75/COVID_BRICS/README.md

  - Louise will work on the coffee datasets and the coffee report established by the USDA.
 She will use machine learning to predict coffee consumption post-COVID. [enter more here if you wish]
  - Chandra will use the World Bank dataset to analyze the GDP and inflation of BRICS countries, and will make predictions of GDP and inflation using unsupervised machine learning methodology. [enter more here if you wish]
  - Eric will also be using machine learning to analyze GDP and inflation of BRICS countries. [enter more here if you wish]

+The liner regression analysis will be performed on the coffee consumption/price and covid cases to see the relationship between the coffee market and pandemic.
+The linear regression analysis will also be used to predict the coffee consuption after covid.

+Random Forest Regressor Model will be used in the prediction of energy and water supply.

  Once the predictions are complete, the team will use Tableau to visualize their findings.